owenrichman/insurance_microservice/README.md

 # Patient Insurance Information Microservice

 ## Introduction
-This microservice manages patient insurance information, enabling operations to update and retrieve insurance details for patients, thus facilitating seamless integration with healthcare systems.
+This microservice manages patient insurance information, enabling operations to update and retrieve insurance details for patients.

 ## How to Use This Microservice

 ### Webpage Interface for Data Entry
 To enter or update a patient's insurance information, navigate to the service's homepage.
 Here, you'll find a straightforward form where you can input the patient's ID, insurance provider, policy number, and coverage details.
 Upon submission, the form data is sent to the microservice for processing and storage.
+Below the update form there is a request form to search for insurance information as well.

 # API Endpoints